ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

-So the canonical [[coordinates]] on the jet bundle are the spacetime-point-wise _possible_ values of fields and field derivates, while the [[jet prolongation]] picks the actual collections of field derivatives that may occur for an actual field configuration.
+So the canonical [[coordinates]] on the jet bundle are the spacetime-point-wise _possible_ values of fields and field derivates, while the [[jet prolongation]] picks the actual collections of field derivatives that may occur for an actual field history.

-While the [[jet bundle]] is not [[finite number|finite]] [[dimension|dimensional]], reflecting the fact that there are arbitrary higher orders of spacetime derivatives of a field configurations, it turns out that it is only very "mildly [[infinite dimensional manifold|infinite dimensional]]" in that smooth  functions on jet bundles turn out to _locally_ depend on only finitely many of the jet coordinates
+While the [[jet bundle]] is not [[finite number|finite]] [[dimension|dimensional]], reflecting the fact that there are arbitrarily high orders of spacetime derivatives of a field configurations, it turns out that it is only very "mildly [[infinite dimensional manifold|infinite dimensional]]" in that smooth  functions on jet bundles turn out to _locally_ depend on only finitely many of the jet coordinates